GoogleChrome/web.dev/src/site/content/en/blog/aria-poison-or-antidote/index.md

 will listen to all keystrokes that occur and decide if the keypress is useful.
 If not, it throws it back to the page like a fish that's too small to eat.
 Our rules are something like:

-+   If the user presses an arrow key, let's look at our own internal menubar blueprints and decide what the new active menu item should be.
++   If the user presses an arrow key, let's look at our own internal menu bar blueprints and decide what the new active menu item should be.
 We will clear any current highlights and highlight the new menu item so the sighted user visually knows where they are.
 The web page should then call `event.preventDefault()` to prevent the browser from performing the